aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/_index.md

 ---
-title: Working with Forms in Aspose.PDF for .NET
+title: Working with Forms | Aspose.PDF for .NET
 linktitle: Working with Forms
 type: docs
 weight: 60